Blog

 • IFC files and P&ID schematics act as bridges between design and reality

-With the right setup, BIM evolves from a coordination tool into the foundation of performance-driven operation.
+With the right setup, BIM evolves from a coordination tool into the foundation of performance-driven operation, especially when combined with digital HVAC solutions that connect design with real-world performance.

 From design to monitoring: the lifecycle of a digital twin